 Frequently Asked Questions

 The filling and the sauce can both be made up to 3 days in advance.
-Store in the refrigerator until ready to use.
+Store in the refrigerator until ready to bake.

 These enchiladas freeze great!
 You may even want to double the recipe to serve one and freeze one!
 Place the filled tortillas in a freezer-safe baking dish and wrap with plastic wrap and then foil, to avoid freezer burn.
-Place the sauce in a freezer bag or separate storage container so that the tortillas do not get mushy.
+I recommend storing the sauce in a separate storage container so that the tortillas do not get mushy.
 When ready to use, thaw both containers in the refrigerator overnight, and then top the tortillas with the sauce before baking.